-On September 22, 2000, upon successful completion of an exchange offer, the Paris-Bourse^{SBF} SA, or the "SBF", the Amsterdam Stock Exchange and the Brussels Stock Exchange to create Euronext, the first pan-European stock exchange.
+On September 22, 2000, upon successful completion of an exchange offer, the Paris-BourseSBF SA, or the "SBF", the Amsterdam Stock Exchange and the Brussels Stock Exchange merged to create Euronext, the first pan-European stock exchange.
 Through the exchange offer, all the shareholders of SBF, the Amsterdam Stock Exchange and the Brussels Stock Exchange contributed their shares to Euronext N.V. ("Euronext"), a Dutch holding company, and the Portugal Exchange was included in Euronext in January 2002.
 Following the creation of Euronext, the SBF changed its name to Euronext Paris SA ("Euronext Paris").
 Securities quoted on exchanges participating in Euronext cash markets are traded and cleared over common Euronext platforms but remain listed on their local exchanges.
 "NSC" is the common Euronext platform for trading and "Clearing 21" for clearing.
 In addition, Euronext, through Euroclear, anticipates, but not before 2008, implementation of central settlement and custody structure over a common system.
 In January 2002, Euronext acquired the London International Financial Futures and Options Exchange ("LIFFE"), London's derivatives market and created Euronext.liffe.
+Euronext.liffe is the international derivatives business of Euronext, comprising the Amsterdam, Brussels, Lisbon, London and Paris derivatives markets.
 Euronext.liffe creates a single market for derivatives, by bringing all its derivatives products together on the one electronic trading platform, LIFFE CONNECTR.